Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** The ability to influence others in negotiations.
 **Sentence:** Farmers gain more bargaining power when they work together as a group.
 **Conversation:**
-A – How can small farmers improve their position in the market?
+A – How can small farmers improve their position in the market
 B – By joining a cooperative, they can increase their bargaining power.

 ---